01 | The Story Behind Nautico | Nordic Tales

 Jellyfish Research Center, Kyoto

-At Kyoto Aquarium, one of West Japan’s premier jellyfish exhibits, we observed and analyzed their movement patterns.
-Our primary focus at the jellyfish research center was to decode these patterns.
-This study was essential for the authentic installation of the Nautico pendant.
-Understanding these motions ensured the lamp’s design genuinely reflected the graceful pulsations of a jellyfish.
+Prior to setting up the final installation in LightHouse, fate led Jonas Hoejgaard to Kyoto.
+There, he visited the Kyoto Aquarium, one of West Japan’s premier jellyfish exhibits.
+He observed various jellyfish and their movement patterns.
+This serendipitous event proved valuable for the authentic installation of the Nautico pendant.
+Studying these movements helped ensure that the overall design of the lamp genuinely reflected the graceful pulsations of jellyfish.

 03 | The Story Behind Nautico | Nordic Tales